Create a MongoDB sink connector (Lenses.io) for Aiven for Apache Kafka®

 {"name": "carlo", "age": 33}

-Use the following connector configuration to insert each record into a MongoDB collection named studentscol:
+Use this configuration to insert all records into a MongoDB collection named studentscol:

 {